romixlab/shrink_wrap/README.md

 * Zero-copy de-serialization.
 * `StackVec` for storing an object with arbitrary max-bound size on stack.

+## Where used

+This crate is a core piece of [WireWeaver](https://github.com/vhrdtech/wire_weaver) - lightweight microcontroller API code generator with support for methods (RPC), properties, streams, [global traits](https://github.com/vhrdtech/ww_stdlib) and backward/forward compatibility.

 ## Implementation details

 * Attribute macro that generates serdes code.